cjreplogle/BGT-J/README.md

 A terminal-based tool I developed to parametrically generate GCode files for the Cellink BioX 3D printer.
 Existing slicers did not have sufficient precision or customization of different print properties for research purposes so I simply made my own.

+This version is "complete" and will not be further updated.
+I am revamping the entire program to be GUI-based for ease of use but that takes time and for now I'm shifting focus away from primarily programming so until then, this is the best solution.

+If there are issues, contact me: replogle.17@buckeyemail.osu.edu

 [Download]()